betaglot/betaglot/docs/dev/Graphik/Dev_Shkema.md

 ### Outcome > Output

 False value is a bunch of features that Planters don't use.
 The value of a stump is not its color (HexadecimalValue, RGB values), rather value comes from the stump's PotentialMicrosites.
-The ViaFactor(PotentialMicrosite, FlagSite) gives the EcoFactor(Stump) value
+The ViaType(PotentialMicrosite, FlagSite) gives the EkoType(Stump) value

 Theorem the name of an object, while Problem is the object's values and methods.